miklevin/MikeLev.in/_posts/2025-07-02-ai-tamagotchi-nurturing-digital-ghost.md

 And in this way the illusion of the *same entity* is created.
 But it doesn't have access to all that deep neural network reasoning it just fired-off in the last prompt.
-No, it only has the test discussion that gets carried over from one post to the next and whatever other capabilities the framework it's plugged into gives it — like the ability to look back at files you gave it previously.
+No, it only has the text-discussion that gets carried over from one post to the next and whatever other capabilities the framework it's plugged into gives it — like the ability to look back at files you gave it previously.
 Also it could pass forward in time *meta data* hidden and embedded into the